Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Background - Models of Curves via Newton polytopes

 \section{Background - Models of Curves via Newton polytopes}

 In this section we describe a method from \cite{Dok18} for calculating a SNC model of a curve $C/K$ which is $\Delta_v$-regular.
-The notion of $\Delta_v$-regularity, given in \cite[Definition~3.9]{Dok18}, applies to more general smooth projective curves, so is too broad for our purposes.
-Instead we restrict our attention to the case where $C$ has a nested cluster picture, and note that this condition implies $\Delta_v$-regularity.
-The results of this section will be applied directly in Section \ref{sec::upc}.
+The notion of $\Delta_v$-regularity, given in \cite[Definition~3.9]{Dok18}, applies to more general smooth projective curves.
+Here we restrict to the case where $C$ has a nested cluster picture, and note that this condition implies $\Delta_v$-regularity.
+The results are applied in Section \ref{sec::upc}.